NOMADIC SOUL

 In the morning we’ll continue our drive along the northern shore of the Issyk-Kul and head for the market town of Karakol.

-We’ll spend these days exploring Karakol and the surrounding areas: bustling bazaars, Soviet memorials, Russian wooden churches bright-coloured Dungan mosques, former mining towns set against stupend natural backdrops (Enilchek and Jyrgalan)*, and melancholic USSR-era sanatoriums.
+We’ll spend these days exploring Karakol and the surrounding areas: bustling bazaars, Soviet memorials, Russian wooden churches bright-coloured Dungan mosques, former mining towns set against dazzling mountain backdrops,* and melancholic USSR-era sanatoriums.

 Our sojourn in Karakol will also comprise a full gastronomic experience in the village of Yrdyk, home to a sizeable community of Dungans, an obscure Chinese-speaking Muslim ethnic group who fled Northwest China for the Russian Empire after failure of the Dungan Revolt (1862-1877) against the Qing dynasty.